 Reconfiguring devices with DfE settings

-Once laptops and tablets have been reset or security software licenses have been allowed to expire, it’s your responsibility to set up safeguarding measures to avoid risks to the children and young people in your care.
+It’s your responsibility to set up safeguarding measures to avoid risks to the children and young people in your care.

 User guidance for young people and their carers